A Performance Portable Matrix Free Dense MTTKRP in GenTen: Numerical results

 \subsubsection{Comparison against distributed MTTKRP-GEMM}

 The disparities of memory costs between the \Call{MTTKRP-TILE}{} and \Call{MTTKRP-GEMM}{} algorithms for the island coalescence tensor $\Tn{B}$ (see \cref{fig:mem}) motivate us to compare running the \Call{MTTKRP-TILE}{} algorithm on a single GPU against running \Call{MTTKRP-GEMM}{} algorithm on (the required) multiple GPUs.
-Distributed MTTKRPs use the commutation pattern introduced in \cite{dist_mttkrp} whose communication overhead consists of an initial tensor redistribution and all-reduce communication to combine contributions across processors. \cref{fig:dist} compares the execution time of the CP-ALS algorithmon $\Tn{B}$ with tolerance $10^{-4}$ over ranks $R=10,500,1000,2000$ on a single device when using the \Call{MTTKRP-TILE}{} algorithm and on multiple devices when using the \Call{MTTKRP-GEMM}{} algorithm.
-While tensor and factor matrices fit snugly into memory for the TILE variant, \Call{MTTKRP-GEMM}{} requires at least 6 H100s for rank 2000, 3 H100s for rank 1000, and 2 H100s for rank 500 (findings in line with our lower bound memory model).
-Note that the hops machine requires two nodes to distribute across 6 GPUs, with the multi-node communication bandwidth drastically increasing tensor redistribution and MTTKRP communication time.
-When $R=2000$, MTTKRP-TILE based CP-ALS on a single GPU is able to achieve 67\% of the performance of MTTKRP-GEMM based CP-ALS run on the minumum 6 H100s.
-For $R=1000$, $4$ H100s are required to beat the MTTKRP-TILE based CP-ALS for and \emph{at least} $5$ are required to beat the MTTKRP-TILE based CP-ALs for $R=500$.
+Distributed MTTKRPs use the communication pattern introduced in \cite{dist_mttkrp} whose communication overhead consists of an initial tensor redistribution and all-reduce communication to combine contributions across processors.

+\cref{fig:dist} compares the execution time of the CP-ALS algorithm on $\Tn{B}$ with tolerance $10^{-4}$ over ranks $R=10,500,1000,2000$ on a single device when using the \Call{MTTKRP-TILE}{} algorithm and on multiple devices when using the \Call{MTTKRP-GEMM}{} algorithm.
+While tensor and factor matrices fit snugly into memory for the TILE variant, \Call{MTTKRP-GEMM}{} requires at least six H100s for rank 2000, three H100s for rank 1000, and two H100s for rank 500 (findings in line with our lower bound memory model).
+Note that the Hops machine requires two nodes to distribute across six GPUs, with the multi-node communication bandwidth drastically increasing tensor redistribution and MTTKRP communication time.
+When $R=2000$, MTTKRP-TILE-based CP-ALS on a single GPU is able to achieve 67\% of the performance of MTTKRP-GEMM-based CP-ALS run on the minimum six H100s.
+For $R=1000$, four H100s are required to beat the MTTKRP-TILE-based CP-ALS and \emph{at least} five are required to beat the MTTKRP-TILE-based CP-ALS for $R=500$.
 For all tested ranks, tensor redistribution is the most expensive overhead incurred in the distributed CP-ALS, dwarfing the all-reduce communication time.